bcgov/landuseplanning-api/README.md

 oc get secrets | grep 'minio'
 ```

+**Note:** SILENCE_DEFAULT_LOG is used for local development only.
+See [Logging](#logging) below.

 You will not be able to see the above value of the secret if you try examine it.
 You will only see the encrypted values.
 Approach your team member with admin access in the openshift project in order to get the access key and secret key values for the secret name you got from the above command.
 Make sure to ask for the correct environment (dev, test, prod) for the appropriate values.

+## Logging

+The `winston` package is used to log nearly every operation in the app. `console.log  ` is discouraged in favour of `winston`.

+When developing, one may choose to silence the verbose log output to be able to focus on specific operations.
+To do this:

+1. Set the SILENCE_DEFAULT_LOG environment variable to "true".
+2. Switch the `winston.loggers.get()` call argument from `defaultLog` to `devLog`.
+3. When you're finished, restore all logging to use `defaultLog`.

+The Winston loggers have been set up in config/loggers.js.